 FREQUENTLY ASKED QUESTIONS:

-A: Our weather is unpredictable and extreme at times.
-It can get very cold (it even snowed once in June!) and very warm.
-It can be very windy and rainy or very still and blistering hot.
-And all these things can happen in a matter of days!
+Our weather is unpredictable and extreme at times.
 So we suggest you pack with this variety in mind.
 Here is a checklist that we have found helpful.

 • Short-sleeved tops